Medverse: A Universal Model for Full-Resolution 3D Medical Image Segmentation, Transformation and Enhancement: Experiments

 \textbf{Task-Specific Models.} We compared Medverse against task-specific 3D models.
 Each task-specific model was trained directly on the meta context set of the held-out datasets, thereby mitigating domain shift concerns.
 This setting reflects the conventional practice in clinical environments, where models are trained specifically for a given task.
 Two backbone architectures were evaluated: a 3D U-Net, which shares the same architecture and channel configuration as the Medverse backbone, and the Swin-UNETR~\cite{hatamizadeh2021swin}.
 We assessed performance under both few-shot and fully supervised learning scenarios.

 \textbf{Other ICL Models.} We compared our method with several state-of-the-art ICL approaches, including Painter~\cite{wang2023images}, SegGPT~\cite{wang2023seggpt}, UniverSeg~\cite{butoi2023universeg}, and Neuralizer~\cite{czolbe2023neuralizer}, all of which are designed for 2D inputs.
 To adapt to 3D, we split each 3D target image into 2D slices and randomly sampled slices from the 3D context set containing the target region to construct the 2D context set.
 The number of context slices was set to 1 for Painter, 8 for SegGPT, 32 for Neuralizer, and 64 for UniverSeg, following the optimal configurations reported in their respective publications.
 The resulting 2D outputs were reassembled into 3D volumes for metric evaluation.
+2D models marked with an asterisk (*) utilize the orthogonal view fusion method from 3 views, which introduces a three-fold increase in computational load.
 We also compared with Neuroverse3D~\cite{hu2025building}, an ICL model developed for 3D neuroimaging.
 Due to its limited input resolution of $128 \times 128 \times 128$, we resized the input images to fit Neuroverse3D and rescaled the outputs back to the original resolution for evaluation.
 All models were evaluated using their publicly released pretrained weights.